-I went Coon Hunting One Night in Virginia - A City Boys Story
+I Went Coon Hunting One Night in Virginia - a Life Experience.

 Raccoon Hunting on a cold Virginia night.

 This particular brand of hunting, more commonly called COON HUNTIN' is very popular in rural areas around the country, especially the South.

 And the true enthusiasts have a great time; setting up such hunts, training their dogs, and,of course on the actual hunt itself.